 Why invest in employee wellbeing?

-Traditional employee assistance programs (EAPs) and other wellness benefits are not meeting the needs of today’s employees.
 Employees want jobs with purpose, development opportunities, coaches instead of managers, and work-life balance.
-In summary, they want an organization that helps them improve or maintain their overall wellbeing.
-Magellan has partnered with Gallup on an innovative new program that measures individual and organizational wellbeing and helps employees improve in all areas of their lives.
+They want an organization that helps them improve or maintain their overall wellbeing.
+Magellan has partnered with Gallup® on an innovative new program that measures individual and organizational wellbeing and helps employees improve in all areas of their lives.

-Our Gallup® Wellbeing Survey, with Magellan’s proprietary emotional wellbeing element, calculates employees’ total thriving scores and their wellbeing in six essential areas.
+Our Gallup® Wellbeing Survey, with Magellan’s proprietary emotional wellbeing element, calculates employees’ total thriving scores and their wellbeing in six essential areas: Emotional, Career, Social, Financial, Physical and Community.
 These scores shape a personalized plan with services and resources to help employees thrive in all areas.

 The six essential elements of wellbeing